korneelverraes/Ctrl-Wheely-2.0/README.md

 ### PyGame
 The project includes a Head-Up Display (HUD) that projects information onto the windshield, indicating which function is currently being controlled via the dial.
 In a previous iteration of the project, the HUD was developed using ProtoPie and connected to an Arduino.
 Due to the limitations of ProtoPie, all scenes are now fully implemented in Python using the PyGame library.

 The user interface that was designed and tested within the course User-Centered Design has been recreated almost one-to-one in PyGame.
 This approach ensures that the validated and positively received UX is preserved in the final implementation.
+The system is not a simulated “Wizard of Oz” interface, but a fully functional and directly responsive HUD that accurately reflects the user’s interactions with the dial.

 Within PyGame, it is possible to receive serial data directly from the Arduino, to which the dial is connected.
 This incoming serial input is used to dynamically update elements of the HUD in real time.

-As a result, the system is not a simulated “Wizard of Oz” interface, but a fully functional and directly responsive HUD that accurately reflects the user’s interactions with the dial.

 The PyGame implementation was further extended with additional functionalities, including: Extra buttons, Submenus, Variable values per passenger or driver and Additional configurable interface elements

 The full PyGame implementation of the HUD can be found in `UI_HUD_pygame.py`.